Here for you at Every Point along the Path

 • Your signed acknowledgement of receipt of the NHOH Notice of Privacy Practices (for the Concord office only)

-• A complete list of your current medications and nutritional supplements (Medication Form)
+• Completed medication form (a complete list of your current medications and nutritional supplements)

-• Your Insurance Card and Photo Identification (we will make a copy to keep in your record)
+• Your medical insurance card and prescription card (we will make a copy to keep in your record).

 • A pen and pad to take notes

-You will leave this appointment with your physician’s recommendations and workup for your treatment plan.
+You will leave this appointment with your physician’s recommendations for your treatment course, and if needed, a plan for any additional work-up/testing.
 Your physician may order blood tests to be taken that day.
 If so, we have laboratories conveniently located onsite.
 If other testing is ordered by your physician such as X-Rays, CT scans or PET scans, our office staff will schedule those tests for you.

 The Next Steps: Your Personal Treatment Plan

 Our goal is to make your treatment with us as comfortable as possible.
 We strive to answer any questions you have regarding your treatment at any time.
-Once you have agreed on a plan of care with your physician, the next steps will depend on this plan and will include one or more of the following pathways:
+Once you have agreed on a plan of care with your physician, the next steps will include one or more of the following pathways:

 Watch and Wait

 For some patients, the best treatment is no treatment right away.
 Instead, a “Watch and Wait” surveillance of their condition is indicated.
-Our staff will schedule your next appointment with your physician as recommended.
+Our staff will schedule your next appointment with your physician or care team as well as any related testing as recommended.

-For some patients the recommended treatment plan will call for oral medications or injections which are administered by our nursing staff.
-Our staff will schedule your next appointment with one of our nurses or physician assistants and a follow-up with your physician will be scheduled as indicated in your treatment plan.
+For some patients, the recommended treatment plan will call for non-chemotherapy/non-immunotherapy oral medications to be taken at home or injections which are administered by our nursing staff.
+Our staff will schedule your next appointment with one of our nurses or advanced practice providers (physican assistants or nurse practioners) and a follow-up with your physician will be scheduled as indicated in your treatment plan.

 Laboratory Interventions

 For patients requiring blood testing and/or monitoring, our staff will schedule your laboratory visits as recommended.
+This can be arranged inour office or at a laboratory draw station closer to your home.
 Follow-up with your physician will be scheduled as indicated in your treatment plan.

 Chemotherapy Treatment

-If your treatment plan includes chemotherapy, your next appointment will be a Teaching Visit with one of our certified oncology nurses.
-This will be a personalized, one-on-one appointment to explain the specifics of your treatment regimen, what side effects you can expect and how to best manage them, as well as a wide range of useful resources.
-A significant amount of information will be covered during this visit which you can expect will take from 1-2 hours to complete.
+If your treatment plan includes chemotherapy, your next appointment will be a Teaching Visit with one of our oncology nurses or advanced practice providers (PAs or APRNs).
+This will be a personalized appointment to explain the specifics of your treatment regimen, what side effects you can expect and how to best manage them, as well as a wide range of useful resources.
+A significant amount of information will be covered during this visit which you can expect will take an hour to complete.

-This visit provides an important opportunity for you to ask questions about your treatment.
+This visit provides an important opportunity for you to ask questions about your treatment and we encourage you to bring a member of your family/support team to attend, as you will receive a lot of information.
 Some of the questions patients frequently ask include:

 • Will I lose my hair?